 Cramping and spotting

-Around 6-14 days after conception, the fertilized egg implants itself onto the lining of the uterus.
+Around 6-14 days after conception, the fertilized egg implants itself onto the uterus lining.

 This is known as implantation, which can cause implantation bleeding.